geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 Radical improvement of 'digital scholarship' skills necessary Skills deficit notable across all disciplines, though better in some Advocating the importance of
 ---
+# Centrality of scholars to making a better scholarly web
+HELP NOW PLEASE! :anguished:
+- To go beyond the academic paper we will increasingly need help from literate scholars
+- An understanding that their works are increasingly diffuse Going beyond requires adequate signposting of related or adjacent scholarly entities

+'To do' for open research / scholarly communications teams: advocate; communicate; train.

+Better metadata modelling of the new nature of scholarly research objects reflected in [Rioxx v 3.0](https://www.rioxx.net/profiles/v3-0-draft-2/) and [DataCite Schema](https://schema.datacite.org/)

+---
 ![width:1000px](bmj-box.png)